Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

 \textit{Model--} We consider the closed, 4-level \state{1}{S}{0}-\state{3}{P}{1} transition (Fig.~\ref{fig:levels_AT_fluorescence}(a)) in even isotopes (most abundant \textsuperscript{174}Yb) with zero nuclear spin ($I=0$) and no hyperfine structure or complications of optical pumping.
-The \state{3}{P}{1} state consists of Zeeman states $m_J=-1,0,1$, with corresponding energy shifts $m_J g \mu_B |\textbf{B}|$ (in the low field regime), with $g=1.49282$~\cite{martin1978atomic} and $\mu_B$ the Bohr magneton.
-This transition is driven by amplitude-modulated light at modulation frequency $\delta_{mod}$, which consists of a carrier at $\omega_0$ (set to the resonance frequency of the $m_J=0$ state) plus a series of evenly spaced sidebands at $\omega_0 \pm n\delta_{mod}$, where $n = 1, 2, 3,...$
+The \state{3}{P}{1} state consists of Zeeman states $m_J=-1,0,1$, with corresponding energy shifts $m_J g \mu_B |\textbf{B}|$ (in the low field regime), with $g=1.49282(5)$~\cite{martin1978atomic, budick1967gj, baumann1968gj} and $\mu_B$ the Bohr magneton.
+In our setup, this transition is driven by amplitude-modulated light at modulation frequency $\delta_{mod}$, which consists of a carrier at $\omega_0$ (set to the resonance frequency of the $m_J=0$ state) plus a series of evenly spaced sidebands at $\omega_0 \pm n\delta_{mod}$, where $n = 1, 2, 3,...$

-We initially include only the two first-harmonic sidebands at frequencies $\omega_0 \pm \delta_{mod}$ of the laser polarized along $y$ ($\theta = \pi/2$) perpendicular to the imaging plane, with the quantization axis along $z$ and no magnetic field along $x$ and $y$ directions (Fig.~\ref{fig:levels_AT_fluorescence}(a)).
+The model initially included only the two first-harmonic sidebands at $\omega_0 \pm \delta_{mod}$ of the laser polarized along $y$ ($\theta = \pi/2$) perpendicular to the imaging plane, with the quantization axis along $z$ and no magnetic field along $x$ and $y$ directions (Fig.~\ref{fig:levels_AT_fluorescence}(a)).
 The $y-$polarized light can be decomposed into a combination of LCP and RCP light that drive $\sigma^+$ and $\sigma^-$ transitions to the $m_J = \pm1$ states, forming a Zeeman-shifted V-system.
 With symmetric detunings and Zeeman shifts, resonances occur at $g\mu_B|\textbf{B}| = \hbar\delta_{mod}$.
 In this configuration, strong-field AC Stark effects cause the three coupled states to split (AT splitting)~\cite{autler_stark_1955}, which leads to decreased absorption and fluorescence on resonance.

 For laser polarization $\theta$ and arbitrary \textbf{B}$=(B_x, B_y, B_z)$, the Hamiltonian of this 4-level atom is